Waynesville, Missouri: Transportation

 Major attractions along U.S. Route 66 include the Old Stagecoach Stop in downtown Waynesville, which is now a museum but began as a tavern and boarding house and is the oldest standing structure in the county.
 It was used as a Civil War hospital for Union troops who were garrisoned above the city in Fort Wayne, which was demolished after the war.
 The Old Courthouse Museum in downtown Waynesville is near the Old Stagecoach Stop.

-The City Of Waynesville does not provide any public transportation (such as buses or shuttles).
+The City Of Waynesville does not provide any public transportation like buses or shuttles.

 Media

 KFBD-FM and its AM sister station, KJPW, are the dominant news radio providers in the Pulaski County area, which includes Fort Leonard Wood, Waynesville and St. Robert.
 These stations compete with the only other station broadcasting from Pulaski County, KFLW Radio, previously owned by the Lebanon Daily Record and working locally from the St. Robert offices of the Pulaski County Mirror weekly newspaper.

 The Pulaski County Daily News online newspaper is privately owned by a Waynesville resident.
 The Pulaski County Insider is run and maintained by a businessman from St. Robert and hosted by a Potosi resident.
 The county's weekly paper, the Dixon Pilot, does not routinely cover Waynesville.

 Pulaski County historically had one daily and three weekly print newspapers, as well as an online internet daily newspaper.
 All but the weekly Dixon Pilot and the online Pulaski County Daily News are now closed.
 The county also has an internet discussion site, the Pulaski County Insider.
 The Daily Guide, commonly known as the Waynesville Daily Guide, but based in St. Robert and serving the entire county, closed in September 2018.
 It was owned by GateHouse Media and was the central printing plant for three other GateHouse newspapers in nearby counties, the daily Camden Lake Sun Leader and Rolla Daily News as well as the weekly St. James Leader-Journal.
 The Rolla Daily News and the St. James weekly have since closed as well.

 The content of the now-closed weekly Fort Leonard Wood Guidon was previously produced under the auspices of Army Public Affairs at Fort Leonard Wood but printed under contract by the Springfield News-Leader, a Gannett-owned newspaper which produced and sold advertisements in the Fort Leonard Wood Guidon.
 The military contract to produce the Guidon was held by the Lebanon Daily Record until the end of 2002, and before the Lebanon Daily Record had been held by the Waynesville Daily Guide for many years.
 The weekly Pulaski County Mirror closed in February 2017 and had been owned by the Lebanon Daily Record, a family owned newspaper in an adjoining county.
-The paper is a merger of the Richland Mirror and Pulaski County Democrat in St. Robert, which were separate weekly papers owned by the Lebanon Daily Record until their owner merged them in 2009.
+The paper is a merger of the Richland Mirror and Pulaski County Democrat in St. Robert, which were separate weekly papers owned by the Lebanon Daily Record until the owner merged them in 2009.